EUMETNET/eurodeo.github.io/_pages/about.markdown

 # Introduction

-The Provision of Open Access to Public Meteorological Data and Development of Shared Federated Data Infrastructure for the Development of Information Products and
-Services (RODEO) project is a joint effort by eleven European National Meteorological and Hydrological Services NMHSs, the European Centre for Medium-Range Weather
+A project called the Provision of Open Access to Public Meteorological Data and Development of Shared Federated Data Infrastructure for the Development of Information Products and Services (RODEO) is a joint effort by eleven European National Meteorological and Hydrological Services (NMHS), the European Centre for Medium-Range Weather
 Forecasts (ECMWF) and the network of 31 European National Meteorological and Hydrological Services (EUMETNET).
 The Project Partners are listed in a section below.

-The RODEO project develops a user interface and Application Programming Interfaces (API) for meteorological datasets declared as High Value Datasets (HVD) by the EU
+The RODEO project develops a user interface and Application Programming Interfaces (API) for accessing meteorological datasets declared as High Value Datasets (HVD) by the EU
 Implementing Regulation (EU) 2023/138 under the EU Open Data Directive (EU) 2019/1024.
 The project also fosters the engagement between data providers and data users for enhancing the understanding of technical solutions to be available for sharing and accessing the HVD datasets.

 Surface weather observations, climate data, weather warnings, radar data and numerical weather prediction (NWP) data are defined as meteorological high valu datasets.
-The distribution of the dataset is going to be made available under an open licence, in machine-readable formats using APIs and bulk downloads, and following the FAIR principles (usability, accessibility, interoperability and reusability).
+The distribution of these datasets is going to be made available under an open licence, in machine-readable formats using APIs and bulk downloads following the FAIR principles (usability, accessibility, interoperability and reusability).

-The project is funded by the EU Digital Europe Program (DEP) and EUMETNET.
+The project is funded by the EU Digital Europe Program (DIGITAL) and EUMETNET.

 ## Project Aims & Goals

-The project makes meteorological High Value Datasets easily available with an aim to bring digital infrastructure and new data to businesses, public administrations and citizens.

-The project reinforces the European public meteorological data infrastructure and enhances the providers’ digital capacity to make them more ready for future technologies.
+The project makes meteorological High Value Datasets easily available with an aim to bring new data to businesses, public administrations and citizens.
+The project reinforces the European public meteorological data infrastructure and enhances the providers’ digital capacity to share data.

 The project strengthens the capacity of the European meteorological data providers to comply with the HVD Implementing Regulation by:
 - Developing a user interface